Your own Amazon shop? Here’s how to open a seller account on Amazon [Step-by-step guide]

 We assume that you already have a user account with Amazon.
 Most online shoppers have ordered something from Amazon at least once.
 If you do not have a business or an account registered with Amazon, you should tackle these two steps first.

-Once all the information has been correctly entered, you can complete the process by clicking on “Complete Registration.”
-Your seller account is now created, and you can start filling your own Amazon shop with products.
-However, it will take some time before you can list products and actually start selling, as Amazon first reviews all the information and documents.
+If all information has now been recorded correctly, you can now complete the process with a click on “Complete Registration”.
+Your seller account is now created and you can start filling your own Amazon shop with life.
+However, before you can list products and actually trade, it will take a little longer, as Amazon first checks all information and documents.

 FBA vs. FBM

-Having your own Amazon shop also raises the question of whether you want to use Fulfillment by Amazon (FBA) or handle the logistics yourself – referred to as Fulfillment by Merchant (FBM) on Amazon.
-At first glance, this seems like a significant decision, but upon closer examination, it is likely to be straightforward for most newcomers.
+Having your own Amazon shop also raises the question of whether you want to use Fulfillment by Amazon (FBA) or whether you want to handle logistics yourself – referred to as Fulfillment by Merchant (FBM) at Amazon.
+At first glance, this seems to be a big decision, but upon closer examination, it should turn out to be easy to answer for most newcomers.

-If you have your own logistics in place, including storage, picking and packing, customer service, and returns management, and can ensure fast delivery, then using Fulfillment by Merchant (FBM) on Amazon could be an option for you.
+Is your own logistics including storage, picking and packing, customer service, and returns management available, and can you ensure fast delivery?
+Then your own shipping via FBM could also be an option for you on Amazon.

-If this is not the case and you would need to build such structures, then FBA is likely the better choice for you at first.
-When you use the FBA program, you send your goods to an Amazon warehouse and focus on marketing your products.
-Amazon, on the other hand, takes care of the fulfillment:
+If this is not the case and you would have to build such structures first, then FBA is most likely the better choice for you at first.
+If you use the FBA program, then you send your goods to an Amazon warehouse and take care of marketing your products.
+The fulfillment, on the other hand, is handled by Amazon:

-This is very convenient and especially helps smaller sellers ensure a high quality of fulfillment, which is difficult for new Amazon sellers using self-fulfillment to achieve.
+This is very convenient and especially helps smaller retailers to ensure a high fulfillment quality, which is difficult to achieve for new Amazon sellers with self-shipping.

 Disadvantages of FBA

-Of course, FBA also has its disadvantages for your own Amazon shop.
+Of course, FBA also has disadvantageous aspects for your own Amazon shop.
 Corresponding fees for the service are deducted per order, which must be taken into account in the pricing calculation to ensure an adequate margin.
-Additionally, mistakes can happen at Amazon – known as FBA errors.
-For example, products may be damaged during the shipping process, rendering them unsellable.
-The seller, who ultimately owns the item, is entitled to compensation for this.
-Unfortunately, Amazon does not reliably handle reimbursements independently, so sellers theoretically have to take care of the application process themselves.
+Additionally, Amazon also makes mistakes – so-called FBA errors.
+For example, products may be damaged during the shipping process, making them unsellable.
+In this case, the seller, to whom the item ultimately belongs, is entitled to compensation.
+Unfortunately, Amazon does not reliably reimburse independently, so sellers theoretically have to take care of the application themselves.

 Fortunately, there is a simple solution on the market for this.
-With SELLERLOGIC Lost & Found Full-Service, reimbursement management becomes a breeze: no hours spent sifting through FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.
+With SELLERLOGIC Lost & Found full-service, the refund management becomes child’s play: no hours of sifting through FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.

 Learn more now about how Lost & Found can make your work as an Amazon seller easier and additionally improve your profitability.

-Our society is undergoing sustainable changes: The leisurely window shopping has long since ceased to be part of many people’s weekend routine.
-Instead, we browse through the offers on Amazon in the evenings after work.
-Creating your own store is easier than you might think.
+Our society is changing sustainably: The leisurely window shopping has long been off the weekend agenda for many people.
+Instead, we browse the offers on Amazon in the evenings after work.
+Creating your own store is easier than you think.

-Whether you plan to create a complete online presence or prefer to open your own Amazon shop depends on many factors.
+Whether you are planning a complete online presence or would rather open your own Amazon shop depends on many factors.
 However, the pandemic has shown that diversification is important.
-So why not start with your own Amazon shop to get to know the e-commerce business, and then gradually build your own online store?
+So why not start with your own Amazon shop to get to know the e-commerce business, and then gradually build your own online shop?

-Especially in the early stages of your e-commerce career, Amazon offers many advantages.
-Here, you can gain experience without spending huge amounts on building your own online presence.
-You also don’t have to worry about technology and marketing as an online seller.
+Because especially in the early stages of your e-commerce career, Amazon offers many advantages.
+Here you can gain experience without spending huge amounts on building your own online presence.
+You also do not have to worry about technology and marketing as an online retailer.
 The fees and sales commissions are also predictable over a longer period while maintaining consistently excellent quality for logistics and fulfillment.
-Once you have gained enough experience, you can take the next step towards your own online store.
+Once you have gained enough experience, you can take the next step towards an online shop.

 Frequently Asked Questions

-Theoretically, anyone can make money with Amazon, as Amazon FBA can be started with a capital of just a few hundred euros.
-However, to build a financially independent business that sustains itself, some investments are necessary.
-These are still lower than if you were to establish your own online store with complete logistics.
+Theoretically, anyone can make money with Amazon, because Amazon FBA can also be started with a starting capital of a few hundred euros.
+However, to build a financially independent business that is self-sustaining, some investments are required.
+These are still lower than if you want to set up your own online shop with complete logistics.

-Interested individuals can go to the Amazon website and select the “Sell on Amazon” link in the “My Account” section.
-After that, they can open their own Amazon shop by providing information such as business name, contact details, and credit card information.
+To do this, interested parties go to the Amazon website and select the link “Sell on Amazon” in the “My Account” section.
+Subsequently, a personal Amazon shop can be opened.
+This requires information such as company name, contact options, and credit card information.

-Private selling is possible on Amazon, but it is rather uncommon.
+Private sales are possible on Amazon, but rather unusual.
 Platforms like eBay or classifieds have become more established for this purpose.
 On Amazon, registration as a seller is also required.

-Yes, in principle, it is possible for both individuals and commercial sellers.
+Yes, in principle, this is possible for both private individuals and commercial providers.
 All that is needed is an Amazon account and a credit card.

 Image credits in the order of the images: © PixieMe – stock.adobe.com / © AI Farm – stock.adobe.com / © PixieMe – stock.adobe.com